 Some obvious classification errors have been recoded, e.g. the presence of crops in large water bodies.
 A shapefile on protected area boundaries was used to recode erroneous cropland to other landcover, as no agriculture is legally supposed to be taking place in these areas.
-However, agricultural encroachment may sometimes take place in these protected areas (rare) and they were of course preserved in the final map.
-As a final step a majority filtering have been applied using a moving box-size of 3x3 pixels (= approximate MMU for S2).
+However, agricultural encroachment may sometimes take place in these protected areas and they were of course preserved in the final map.
+As a final step a majority filtering have been applied using a moving window of 3x3 pixels, as well as a sieve function, removing all pixel clusters below 4 pixels (MMU = 0.04 ha).
 All maps are presented in UTM, zone 36 North.

-Deviations from feasibility study proposal:
+Deviations from feasibility study proposal and the in-season mapping:

-There's been no substantial deviations from what has been described in the feasibility study.
+There's been no substantial deviations from what has been described in the feasibility study and done for the in-season mapping.